Jufg/Chat-App-ETH/docs/papers/Ethereum Chat-App-English.md

 the "Connect Wallet" button, which he can use to connect his wallet to the application.

 In order to make the Messenger application as user-friendly as possible and to make it accessible to users with no previous knowledge of cryptocurrencies, a wallet is not a requirement for using the application.
-So data such as messages and user data are not stored on the Ethereum blockchain.
+So, data such as messages and user data are not stored on the Ethereum blockchain.
 Instead, the Messenger application should first store data centrally on a server in the conventional way.
 The application should only then communicate with the Ethereum network in order to be able to process payments decentrally via the network securely, cheaply, quickly and anonymously.